-Now that you have started to build an audience for your Music blog, it’s time to start thinking about how you can monetize it and make money from your website.
+Now that you have started to build an audience for your music blog, it’s time to start thinking about how you can monetize it and make money from your website.

 You can do this by joining an ad network.
-Once you have been approved, they will provide you with code to insert into your website.
+Once you have been approved, they will provide you with a code to insert into your website.
 This code will display relevant ads on your website and you will earn money every time someone clicks on an ad.